Shadow Cloud Gaming Review

 The six data centers available are doing a lot of work.
 Thankfully, centers are smartly placed throughout the U.S. to provide a lot of coverage, with a few European countries getting a taste, as well.
 However, there’s no denying the potential limitations of trying to accommodate so many users with so few data centers.

 That said, Shadow doesn’t make its service available to everyone, which, although disappointing, is probably a smart move.
 By limiting the availability, Shadow ensures its data centers aren’t stretched too thin, as they’re already covering a lot of ground.
+Still, Project xCloud destroys Shadow’s coverage, as you can read in our Shadow vs Project xCloud comparison.

-You can read our other cloud gaming reviews, but you’ll be hard-pressed to find another option.
 Shadows performs leaps and bounds above the competition.
 That said, it does so at a higher price point.

 Do you plan on trying out Shadow?
 Let us know about your experience in the comments below.
 As always, thanks for reading.